F1rst-Unicorn/tiny-auth/doc/store.md

 indentation.

 The [`client_secret_jwt`](https://openid.net/specs/openid-connect-core-1_0.html#ClientAuthentication)
 method is supported by tiny-auth.
-However it is NOT RECOMMENDED as it requires tiny-auth to store the client secret in plain.
+However, it is NOT RECOMMENDED as it requires tiny-auth to store the client secret in plain.
 Note that if the client is able to keep a secret password, it can also keep a secret key, making `private_key_jwt` the better authentication option.
 If the client really requires